 But as a South Carolina child injury lawyer, I’m aware that in addition to the costumes and candy, Halloween comes with potential dangers for our children.
 For instance, the number of child pedestrians hit by cars on October 31 is more than double that for any other day of the year.

-Luckily, there are precautions that parents can take to lessen these dangers.
-Here are some tips, adapted from Safe Kids USA’s Halloween Safety guide, for keeping Halloween safe and fun for your little ones.
+Luckily, there are precautions that parents can take to lessen these dangers on Halloween.
+Here are three tips, adapted from Safe Kids USA’s Halloween Safety guide, for keeping Halloween safe and fun for your kids.

 - Be as visible as possible.
 Safe Kids recommends staying in well-lit areas and carrying a flashlight or glow stick.
 Besides lighting your child’s way, these will keep them visible to drivers and other trick-or-treaters.
 You can also increase your child’s visibility by choosing a light-colored costume or decorating it with retro-reflective tape or stickers.